How to build a fleet management budget

 A zero-based budgeting approach is more rigorous.
 Every item in the budget must be justified from zero, not just the changes from the previous year.
 Even though this process can be more time-consuming, zero-based budgeting helps develop a culture of cost-management in the organization.

-As outlined by Automotive Fleet, the key line items for a fleet management budget are:
+Some key line items for a fleet management budget include:

-As with any goals, regularly checking the expenses against planned budget is critical to staying on track.
-Benchmarking the budget against previous years or comparable fleets can provide further insight.
+As with any goals, regularly checking the expenses against the planned budget is critical to staying on track.
+Benchmarking the budget against previous years or comparable fleets can provide further insight as well.

 All fleets, whether small or large, private or public, need to have a budget.
 A well-defined budget helps set the organization on a path to success.